Open-Microfrontends/open-microfrontends-examples/browser-standalone-hello-world/README.md

 and open http://localhost:7800/testPage

-### Start the Application Host
+### Start the Host Application

-    cd application-host
+    cd host-application
     npm i
     npm start

-The Application Host will be available under: http://localhost:7900
+The Host Application will be available under: http://localhost:7900